Creative Director, Universal Studios' Hollywood Halloween Horror Nights

 John was born and raised in Southern California.
 He began his life long obsession with translating horror movies into themed entertainment experiences at the age of ten, building haunted houses in his parent’s garage.
 John attended Whittier College, graduating with a Bachelor of Arts degree in Theater Arts in 1989.
 Mr. Murdy was awarded Young Alumni of the Year by Whittier College in 2003.
 Mr. Murdy currently resides with his wife Dr. Deirdre Murdy and daughter Isabella Murdy in Whittier, California.

-Join us for a special reveal of the biggest themepark Halloween attraction in SoCal and beyond, weeks before it opens doors to thousands of horror fans in LA.
-John Murdy and Chris Williams, the creative force behind Halloween Horror Nights – Hollywood, return to ScareLA to share behind-the-scenes tales about their experience creating HHN 2017, and reveal what […]
+Join us for a special in-depth look at some of HHN’s most anticipated 2018 mazes as the biggest theme park Halloween attraction in SoCal and beyond, prepares to open doors to thousands of horror fans in LA.
+John Murdy and Chris Williams, the creative force behind Halloween Horror Nights – Hollywood, return to ScareLA to share behind-the-scenes tales about their experience […]